This video explains the best time to visit the Caribbean and avoid the annual hurricane season.

 July and August fare worse with an average of three tropical storms with two becoming hurricanes.
 September averages four tropical storms with two becoming hurricanes, and October averages four storms with few becoming hurricanes.
 November averages one major storm every other year.

 Even though hurricanes and tropical storms are more common, they rarely hit an island directly.
-Instead, total rainfall climbs during these months, especially in September.
+Instead, they pass in the vicinity.
+Total rainfall for the destinations climbs during these months, especially in September.

 For families, June is the least risky month to go for weather during the summer.

-Although there are no guarantees, some islands have a low risk of getting hit by hurricanes.
+Although there are no guarantees, some islands have a low risk of getting hit by hurricanes or having them pass nearby.
 They include the ABC islands of Aruba, Bonaire and Curacao, which lie at the edge of the hurricane belt near the coast of Venezuela.

 They also are arid islands with low average rainfall most months of the year.